 MRI Technologist Salary Information

-As of May 2015, the U.S. Bureau of Labor Statistics (BLS) listed the average annual salary for a magnetic resonance imaging (MRI) technologist at $68,340.
-The three metropolitan areas offering the highest wages for this position at that time were Sacramento, Oakland, and San Jose.
-The industry involving company or enterprise management paid the highest average wages for MRI technologists in 2015, according to the BLS, though only a very small number of MRI techs worked in that industry.
+As of May 2018, the U.S. Bureau of Labor Statistics (BLS) listed the average annual salary for a magnetic resonance imaging (MRI) technologist at $72,230.
+The three metropolitan areas offering the highest wages for this position at that time were San Francisco, Oakland, and Hayward.
+Outpatient care centers paid the highest average wages for MRI technologists in 2018, according to the BLS, though only a very small number of MRI techs worked in that industry.

 The medical community considers magnetic resonance imaging (MRI) to be a newer field of medical diagnostic science since the first MRI image was produced in 1974.
 Since its introduction, MRI has become many physicians' preferred method of early detection for disease.
 These images are a tool providing more precise images of human tissue and organs than X-rays can.